kagisearch/bangs/README.md

 ## Credits

-Kagi bangs are made possible by [DuckDuckGo](https://duckduckgo.com) which invented to concept in 2008.
+Kagi bangs are made possible by [DuckDuckGo](https://duckduckgo.com) which invented the concept in 2008.